cloudysideup/ai4se-presentation/slides.md

 # Source Code Generation (Programming)

+---

+# What does Programming look like?

 - Background – writing instructions that a computer can understand and execute

-- Solution
+---

-  1. From creator to curator (Pezze, p.15)
+# From Creator to Curator

-  2. collaborator/pair programming
-  3. Automatic programming (Pezze, p26)
+- Solution 2. collaborator/pair programming 3.
+Automatic programming (Pezze, p26) 4.
+Completion of code 5.
+Refactoring
-  4. Code generation
-  - Completion of code
-  - Refactoring
 - Tie to source
   1. Pezze p10 2.1.3
+  2. Pezze p15

 ---

 # Software Testing

-- Background
+---

+# How do we test now?

 1. ensure software functions correctly
 2. finding and documenting bugs and other issues before the product is released

-- Solution
+---

+# What can AI do for Testing?

 1. QA
 2. vuln detection
 3. test case
 4. e2e
 5. unit

 - Tie to source
   1. Pezze p10-11 2.1.3